-- (iii) Another interesting recent application concerns a many-body dissipative system which mimics the overdamped motion of (repulsively) interacting vortices in type-II superconductors [38, 78-82].
-Both the distribution of positions and that of velocities are described, at zero kinetic temperature T (though nonzero effective temperature θ), by q-Gaussians with q=0, in strong contradiction with the Maxwellian distribution of velocities (q=1) expected within BG statistical mechanics.
-See the respective anomalous distributions in Figs. 11, 12 and 13.
+Both the distribution of positions and that of velocities are described, at zero kinetic temperature T (though nonzero effective temperature θ), by q-Gaussians with q = 0, in strong contradiction with the Maxwellian distribution of velocities (q = 1) expected within BG statistical mechanics.
+See the respective anomalous distributions in Figures 11, 12 and 13.
 Furthermore, the validity of the Carnot cycle has been recently established in terms of the effective temperatures in such systems [83].
-The efficiency is proved to be $\eta=1-\frac{\theta_2}{\theta_1}$ [83], where θ_1 and θ_2 represent the effective temperatures associated to the hotter (higher vortex density) and colder (lower vortex density) heat reservoirs. - (iv) A considerable amount of papers have explored the fact that high-energy collisions of elementary particles or heavy ions at LHC/CERN (CMS, ALICE, ATLAS detectors) and RHIC/Brookhaven (STAR, PHENIX detectors) yield results that are quantitatively consistent with q-statistics [84-96].
-This is particularly so for the transverse momenta distributions of hadronic jets resulting from proton-proton collisions: See Fig. 14.
+The efficiency is proved to be $\eta = 1 - (\theta_2/\theta_1)$ [83], where θ_1 and θ_2 represent the effective temperatures associated with the hotter (higher vortex density) and colder (lower vortex density) heat reservoirs.

+(iv) A considerable amount of papers have explored the fact that high-energy collisions of elementary particles or heavy ions at LHC/CERN (CMS, ALICE, ATLAS detectors) and RHIC/Brookhaven (STAR, PHENIX detectors) yield results that are quantitatively consistent with q-statistics [84-96].
+This is particularly so for the transverse momenta distributions of hadronic jets resulting from proton-proton collisions: see Figure 14.